Luis-Macario/Taskas/docs/Report.md

-# Phase 1

 ## Introduction

-This document contains the relevant design and implementation aspects of LS project's first phase.
+This document contains the relevant design and implementation aspects of our project.

 ## Modeling the database